teneplaysofficial/release-hub/docs/config/formats.md

 # {{ page.title }}

-{{ page.description }}
+{{ page.description }}.

-Below are fully working examples for each supported format
+Below are fully working examples for each supported format:

 ## JSON